EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 Using learning rate scheduler helped me a lot to obtained a good accuracy.

-Increasing the number of epochs usually improve the accuracy of train data, however we will usually end up with over-fitting.
+Increasing the number of epochs usually improve the accuracy of train data, however it usually results in over-fitting.

 I then limited my number of epochs to be between 25-30 and also validated on the training set.